EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 And just like that, we get a good amount of functionality.
 We use the `Required` and `MinLength` attributes from the `System.ComponentModel.DataAnnotations` namespace to specify that some fields are required, and that our `Years` array needs to contain at least one element.
 When the app receives a request to the PUT or POST endpoints, which are the ones that expect a `ModelSpecification` as the payload, validation kicks in.
 If it fails, the action method is never executed and a 400 status code is returned as a response.
-Try POSTing to `/api/Makes/{makeId}/Models` with a payload that vioaltes some of these rules to see for yourself.
+Try POSTing to `/api/Makes/{makeId}/Models` with a payload that violates some of these rules to see for yourself.
 I tried for example sending this:

 ```json
 {